 Dailey is a serial entrepreneur and hustler.
 He is currently managing Bronco Surf Capital, a boutique real estate firm that works on hotels, hostels, multifamily and mixed use projects in San Diego.
 He has set up businesses in Italy, Greece, Germany, Canada and the United Kingdom.

 Dailey grew up running as many small businesses as he could, but launched his first million dollar company, Ludus Sports, in 2003.
 He relocated to Greece, where he set up shop for the 2004 Summer Games and hosted hundreds of Olympic tourists.
 By 2012, the company’s annual revenues exceeded $7 million.
 Ludus earned a spot on the prestigious Inc. 500 list and was named as one of San Diego’s Best Places to Work and Fastest Growing Businesses.
 He also lost $1 million in 17 days during the 2012 London Olympics.

 Dailey spent the next 12 months traveling through Costa Rica, Canada, Hawaii, New Zealand, Australia, Thailand, Spain, Italy, France, Greece and Germany.
-Throughout his journey, he was amazed at how many people were not interested in this experiences, but inspired by them.
-As a result, Dailey wrote a book chronicling his experiences — How to Run Away From Home (and Take Your Family With You).
+Dailey wrote a book chronicling his experiences — How to Run Away From Home (and Take Your Family With You).

-Today, Dailey manages Surf Cowboy Capital, a real estate firm that focuses on hospitality assets in San Diego County.
+Today, Dailey manages Bronco Surf and volunteers coaching his kid’s sports teams.
 Dailey sits on the Board of the San Diego Chapter of Entrepreneur Organization (EO) where he previously served as President.
 He currently resides in La Jolla, California, with his wife Jessica (his high school sweetheart) and their five children.